kubernetes/enhancements/keps/sig-scheduling/785-scheduler-component-config-api/README.md

   - Cleanup of validation hacks.

 The third iteration, `kubescheduler.config.k8s.io/v1beta3`, includes the following changes:
-  - Change the weights of the following user configurable plugins.
+  - Change the weight of plugins that can be influenced by end users through the Pod specs.
     - `InterPodAffinity` to 2
     - `NodeAffinity` to 2
-    - `TaintToleration` to 3 as the usage of node tainting to group nodes in the cluster is increasing for many user workloads
+    - `TaintToleration` to 3 as the usage of node tainting to group nodes in the cluster is a increasingly becoming a use-case for many user workloads

-The main reason for increasing the weights of the above plugins is conflict with other plugins like image locality, utilization.
+The main reason is that some plugins have "default" behavior without needing user inputs, whereas the above plugins are about user preferences, so should have more influence while making scheduling decisions.
-More information can be found [here](https://github.com/kubernetes/kubernetes/issues/88174)
+More information on the discussion can be found [here](https://github.com/kubernetes/kubernetes/issues/88174)
 ### Risks and Mitigations

 The major risk is around the removal of the `unreserve` extension point.